 Some of the most popular things to do in Glenwood with kids include taking the Glenwood Gondola to the top of Iron Mountain and spend the day enjoying the thrill rides and cave tours of Glenwood Caverns Adventure Park, whitewater rafting on the Colorado River through Glenwood Canyon or on the Roaring Fork River, or spend the afternoon swimming at the indoor waterpark located in The Hotel Glenwood Springs.

 Whatever you’re in the mood for, you’ll find it in Glenwood Springs.
 Restaurants in Glenwood run the gamut from quick, causal bites to eat to award-winning fine dining.
 From farm-to-table eateries to award-winning breweries, the Glenwood Springs restaurant scene is a consistent source of culinary delights.
 Start your day with a hearty, home-cooked breakfast at the Daily Bread.
-Enjoy the family-friendly Glenwood Canyon Brewpub for lunch and sample its hand-crafted brews, and savor the views out on the deck at Rivers Restaurant for happy hour.
+Enjoy the family-friendly Glenwood Canyon Brewpub for lunch and sample its hand-crafted brews.
 For dinner, downtown Glenwood features several award-winning restaurants all within walking distance of one another.
 For those who wish to laugh while they dine, Glenwood Vaudeville Revue keeps visitors in stitches with its hilarious comedy-musical dinner show.

 Some of the best restaurants preferred by locals include Juicy Lucy's Steakhouse, The Pullman, Brava Modern Trattoria, Riviera, CO Ranch House, Smoke Modern Barbeque, and Glenwood Canyon Brewpub.